-The Mud Connector - Once the most visited mudding site on the internet, The Mud Connector revamped itself in mid-summer 2018, removing its old forums in favor of a Discourse instance.
+The Mud Connector - Once the most visited mudding site on the internet, The Mud Connector (aka TMC) revamped itself in mid-summer 2018, removing its old forums in favor of a Discourse instance.

 That has since gone away.

 Which is unfortunate.
-Despite being a common source of flamewars and hurt feelings, the old forums encouraged numerous discussions of building methods, code snippets, abusive players, gaming histories, and so on.
+Despite being a source of flamewars and hurt feelings, the old forums encouraged numerous discussions of building methods, code snippets, abusive players, gaming histories, and so on.
 In this thread, for example, programmers calmly explored telnet options for MUD clients.
 This and other such in-depth posts exist today only in archived form: